 - Static collection boxes - Boxes must be secure and tamper proof.
 You do not need a licence to place these in a shop or business, just permission from the business owner

-- House-to-house collections - Licences must be obtained from the relevant local authority or Metropolitain Police
+- House-to-house collections - Licences must be obtained from the relevant local authority or Metropolitan Police

 Before organising your collection, contact the fundraising organisation that you wish to support as they may be able to help and provide information.